LXMachado/vite-react-daisy-ui-portfolio/README.md

 - **SEO Optimized**: Meta tags and structure optimized for search engines.
 - **Custom Components**: Reusable and customizable React components.
 - **Fast Loading**: Built with Vite for lightning-fast development and production builds.

+### Theme Modes

+The Tailwind-driven design tokens support two named themes that are referenced throughout the UI:

+- `dark` – the high-contrast midnight palette showcased in the redesigned layout.
+- `light` – a softer variant tuned for daylight viewing while preserving the same design tokens.

+The current selection is stored in `localStorage` (via `react-hook-theme`) so the choice persists across reloads and sessions.

 ## Technologies